Dear Endurance customers and followers in this post I would like to highlight key things using Endurance lasers.

 - Make sure that all fans are working when you power the laser module.

 Still, all products could fail.
-We wish we could make the laser module that would never break but sometimes it happens especially because we use a lot of different components from a variety of suppliers.
+We wish we could make a laser module that would never break but sometimes it happens especially because we use a lot of different components from a variety of suppliers.